whydoubt/QueensPrime/README.md

 ## Brainstorming

-NOTE: This is conceptual and does not reflect the actal implementation.
+NOTE: This is conceptual and does not reflect the actual implementation.

 On an NxN board, with N queens, there must be EXACTLY one per row.